jshom/cee-unit/README.md

 ## Two Cents

-Highly recommend using clangd so you can get some sweet autocomplete
+Highly recommend using clangd so you can get some sweet autocomplete to show all available assertions and functions.

 ## License